Chichén Itzá: Tickets

 • The Group of a Thousand Columns: Situated near the Temple of Warriors, the quadrangle of columns once supported a roof structure and is believed to represent feathered serpents.

-• The Sacred Cenote: A significant natural sinkhole where its believed religious ceremonies took place which likely included sacrificial offerings and now recognized as a UNESCO "Patrimony of Humanity."
+• The Sacred Cenote: A natural sinkhole where its believed religious ceremonies took place which likely included sacrificial offerings and now recognized as a UNESCO "Patrimony of Humanity."

 Popular Attractions